strzibny/advanced-ruby-cartridge/README.md

 And set <code>OPENSHIFT_RUBY_SERVER</code> variable to <code>custom</code> running this command <code>rhc env set OPENSHIFT_RUBY_SERVER=custom -a YOUR_APP_NAME</code>.

+For inspiration, you can take a look to <code>servers</code> directory, to be specific into <code>control</code> file of some webserver.

+It's highly advised to run any ruby command with <code>ruby_context</code> function, so for example <code>ruby_context "puma --help"</code>, use it even for installing gems or you will experienced a lot of problems if you are using JRuby.

-If you have problem with debugging I highly recommend to ssh into your app and test it there to see all error messages.
+If you have problem with debugging I recommend you to ssh into your app (<code>rhc ssh APP_NAME</code>) and test it there to see all error messages.

 Changing Ruby environment to JRuby
 ==================================